pombredanne/centidb/docs/encoders.rst

     ``ZLIB_PACKER``
         Uses :py:func:`zlib.compress` and :py:func:`zlib.decompress` to provide
         value compression.
-It may be passed as the `packer=` argument to :py:meth:`Collection.put`, or specified as the default using the `packer=` argument to the :py:class:`Collection` constructor.
+It may be passed as the `packer=` argument to :py:meth:`centidb.Collection.put`, or specified as the default using the `packer=` argument to the :py:class:`centidb.Collection`
+        constructor.

 Thrift Integration